FHEA

 Biography

-Professor Trimmings is an internationally recognized expert in the field of International Family Law, in particular in the areas of international parental child abduction and cross-border surrogacy.
-Her research has explored new avenues and developed unique perspectives, including the Private International Law perspective and the Child’s Rights perspective on surrogacy, and analysis of the implications of societal challenges such as domestic abuse on the legal resolution of parental child abduction cases.
-She has written a monograph on child abduction (Hart, 2013); and is the first editor of a recently published book on the intersection between child abduction and domestic violence (Intersentia, 2022).
-She is also the first editor of a highly regarded and frequently cited book on international surrogacy arrangements (Hart, 2013) and a forthcoming research handbook on surrogacy (Elgar Publishing, 2023).
-Professor Trimmings is also the co-author of the 15th edition of Cheshire, North & Fawcett, Private International Law (OUP, 2017).
+Professor Trimmings is an internationally recognised expert in international family law, particularly international parental child abduction and cross-border surrogacy.
+Her research has opened new avenues and developed distinctive perspectives, including private international law and children’s rights approaches to surrogacy, as well as analysis of the implications of societal challenges, such as domestic abuse, for the legal resolution of parental child abduction cases.
+She is the author of a monograph on child abduction (Hart, 2013) and the lead editor of a volume on the intersection between child abduction and domestic violence (Intersentia, 2022).
+She is also the lead editor of a highly regarded and frequently cited book on international surrogacy arrangements (Hart, 2013) and of the Research Handbook on Surrogacy and the Law (Edward Elgar, 2023).
+Professor Trimmings is also a co-author of the 15th edition of Cheshire, North & Fawcett: Private International Law (OUP, 2017).
+She is currently working on her second monograph, on the cross-border protection of children under the 1996 Hague Child Protection Convention, which is due to be published by Oxford University Press in late 2026 or early 2027.

 Memberships and Affiliations